 The Wounded Knee Massacre

-One of the most horrific and shameful chapters in U.S. history
+132 Years Ago one of the most horrific and shameful chapters in U.S. history took place

 By 1890, the Lakota and other Plains Indians had been relegated to reservations.
 South Dakota contained more Indian reservations than any other state: nine reservations that house Lakota, Cheyenne, Crow, Flandreau Santee Sioux, Brule Sioux, Oglala Sioux, Hunkpapa Sioux, and Sisseton Wahpeton Oyate Natives comprise about 12% of South Dakota’s land.
 (See map of South Dakota reservations.)